Instructions for IRS Form 1023 Part VI (6) – Financial Data & Budget Projection

 Form 1023 Budget Projection Calculator

-Financial WorksheetAfter reviewing countless dreadful applications, I decided to put an automatic form 1023 budget projection calculator together to make your financial projection a 5 minutes deal rather than 2 weeks long headache.
-Download the zip folder by pressing on the button to the left to get this calculator.
-It comes with comprehensive explanation of the statements and it will hopefully answer your endless questions.
-The calculator itself is in Microsoft Excel Format and it’s a printable document.
+Financial WorksheetAfter reviewing countless dreadful applications, I finally put together an automatic Form 1023 budget projection calculator to turn your financial projection from a two-week headache into a five-minute task.
+Click the button to the left to download the ZIP folder and get the calculator.
+It comes with a comprehensive explanation of the statements and should (hopefully) answer most of your endless questions.

-Read the budget and financial instructions 100 times if you have to and make your projections wisely.
-This calculator is not available from anywhere else but here, and I have spent considerable amount of time perfecting it, so don’t forget to donate a few dollars to keep this site alive.
+Read the budget and financial instructions 100 times if you have to — and make your projections wisely.
+This calculator isn’t available anywhere else, and I’ve spent a ridiculous amount of time perfecting it.
+So don’t forget to donate a few dollars to help keep this site alive.

 Why does the IRS ask for a projected budget on the form 1023?

-The IRS wants to know the percentages of your proposed revenue and expenses in your form 1023 budget to determine your foundation classification, whether you have unrelated business income, or if you benefit insiders in your organization.
-The amounts and numbers are somewhat irrelevant contrary to what most people think.
+The IRS wants to see the percentages of your proposed revenue and expenses in your Form 1023 budget, not just to verify your math, but to determine your foundation classification, whether you have unrelated business income, or if you’re funneling benefits to insiders.
+The actual dollar amounts?
+They’re largely irrelevant, despite what most people think.

-You could present a $10,000 revenue projection and get denied, while a 3 million dollar form 1023 budget gets approved without a hiccup.
-It comes down to how to you present your numbers and what these numbers reveal about your activities.
+You could submit a $10,000 revenue projection on your Form 1023 and still get denied, while someone else walks in with a $3 million budget and gets approved without a hiccup.
+It all comes down to how you present your numbers — and what those numbers reveal about your activities.

 How to fill out the Part VI of the form 1023 (Financial Data)